jdx/mise/README.md

 # (note: this isn't currently implemented but there are plans to add it: https://github.com/jdxcode/rtx/issues/128)
 plugin_autoupdate_last_check_duration = '1 week' # set to 0 to disable updates

+# config files with these prefixes will be trusted by default
+trusted_config_paths = [
+    '~/work/my-trusted-projects',
+]

 verbose = false     # set to true to see full installation output, see `RTX_VERBOSE` asdf_compat = false # set to true to ensure .tool-versions will be compatible with asdf, see `RTX_ASDF_COMPAT` jobs = 4            # number of plugins or runtimes to install in parallel.
 The default is `4`.